shreyasgite/hayabusa/_posts/2020-12-13-Orbiters-who-ate-light.md

 It started with the orbiters.
-As the number of manufacturing stations in the space increased, there was a higher demand for the orbiters to man these space factories.
+As the number of manufacturing stations in space increased, there was a higher demand for the orbiters to man these space factories.
 The food needed for this many workers in the space was proving to be a big hurdle for the space manufacturing startups to break even.
-It was eating into precious storage space for high-value goods and raw materials, with more Rockets supplying food then the raw materials for factories.
+It was eating into precious storage space for high-value goods and raw materials, with more rockets supplying food then the raw materials for factories.
-That’s when one of the new space factory startups created a program to synthetically mutate the orbiters’ cell to produce energy from the light.
+That’s when one of the new space factory startups created a program to synthetically mutate the orbiters’ cell to produce energy from light.
 It was rudimentary at first; it only added a small percentage of the total required calories.
 And the mutation was temporary, lasted around 28 days, a typical working shift in space factories.

 However, once the gate was open...
 Space agencies, (Asteroid) mining companies and the Martian convention took the baton and continued to push humanity into its new era: the synthetic evolution of human beings.